Gurenax/node-rabbitmq/README.md

 - Fair dispatch is enabled which means, the consumer will not process more than X messages per worker at the risk of filling up a queue.

-# Publish and Subscribe Pattern
+# Publish and Subscribe Pattern - Fanout
 ## <a id="18"></a>1.
 Create `emit_log.js`
 This will publish messages to an exchange and deliver the messages to all queues bound to that exchange.
 ```javascript